Marching Band Auditions

-There will be two highly recommended mini-camps for the entire percussion section (battery and front ensemble) on Saturday, June 23, and Saturday July 14 from 10 AM to 5 PM.
+There will be three highly recommended mini-camps for the entire percussion section (battery and front ensemble) on DATES TBD 10 AM to 5 PM.
 These camps are not specifically required, but are recommended so that you can learn about playing style and ensemble development in the Georgia Tech Drumline.
 This gives the staff an opportunity to work with you before the final auditions at the beginning of band camp in August.

 All students who live in the Metro area should plan on being there, and if you live outside the Metro Atlanta area and can make it, we would love to have you there.
 Contact Chris Moore at firstname.lastname@example.org if you have any questions.

 - We have an unusually large number of percussionists auditioning for a limited number of physical instruments in the battery.

 - The performance level of the drum line is very high.
 We take pride in being one of the finest college drum lines in the country.